-- Contract Line Item No. 1 Base Bid Building 1: Fixed price, lump sum, that includes all the Α. work shown in the Construction Drawings and called for in the Specifications for construction of the first of the two Phase 1A buildings, generally including, but not limited to, the following major items: - 1.
-Mobilization and demobilization. - 2.
-Construction of the first of the two Phase 1A buildings, which is a 6-plex flat building with 6 one-bedroom apartments, including all building-specific site preparation, foundations, furnishings, and all mechanical, electrical, plumbing, and fire protection systems. - 3.
-Commissioning for all systems for the first of the two Phase 1A buildings as required in the Specifications. - B. Contract Line Item No. 2 - Base Bid - Building 2: Fixed price, lump sum, that includes all the work shown in the Construction Drawings and called for in the Specifications for construction of the second of the two Phase 1A buildings, generally including, but not limited to, the following major items: - 1.
-Mobilization and demobilization. - 2.
-Construction of the second of the two Phase 1A buildings, which is a 6-plex flat building with 6 one-bedroom apartments, including all building-specific site preparation, foundations, furnishings, and all mechanical, electrical, plumbing, and fire protection - 3.
-Commissioning for all systems for the second of the two Phase 1A buildings as required in the Specifications.
+- Contract Line Item No. 1 Base Bid Building 1: Fixed price, lump sum, that includes all the Α. work shown in the Construction Drawings and called for in the Specifications for construction of the first of the four Phase 1C buildings, generally including, but not limited to, the following major items: - 1.
+Mobilization and demobilization. - Construction of the first of the four Phase 1C buildings, which is an 8-bedroom dormitory 2. building, including all building-specific site preparation, foundations, furnishings, and all mechanical, electrical, plumbing, and fire protection systems. - Commissioning for all systems for the first of the four Phase 1C buildings as required in 3. the Specifications. - B. Contract Line Item No. 2 - Base Bid - Building 2: Fixed price, lump sum, that includes all the work shown in the Construction Drawings and called for in the Specifications for construction of the second of the four Phase 1C buildings, generally including, but not limited to, the following major items: - 1.
+Mobilization and demobilization. - Construction of the second of the four Phase 1C buildings, which is an 8-bedroom dormitory building, including all building-specific site preparation, foundations, furnishings, and all mechanical, electrical, plumbing, and fire protection systems. - Commissioning for all systems for the second of the four Phase 1C buildings as required 3. in the Specifications.